-I don’t know what your feed looks like, but every time I log into my Instagram account I find post after post filled with body positive, #bopo hashtags and people professing the love they have for their bodies.
-While I’m all for self love as a clinician, I worry about the flip side to this...what if you don’t feel this way about your body?
-Are you wrong for not feeling body positive?
+I don’t know what your social feeds look like, but every time I log into my Instagram account I find post after post filled with body positive, #bopo hashtags and people professing the love they have for their bodies.
+While I’m all for self love as a clinician, I worry about the flip side to this…what if you don’t feel this way about your body?
+Are you wrong for not having body positivity?

 Nope!
 It’s totally normal to not love 100% of yourself 100% of the time.
-These feelings reflect where you are at in your journey.
+These feelings reflect where you are at in your journey and may ebb and flow day-to-day depending on a myriad of things such as stress, sleep, digestion, mood, time of year, your cycles…I could go on.

 What is Body Positivity?